arauca/votael16/README.md

 ```
 - Run `php composer.phar install`
 - Run `vendor/bin/jsindex data/` to build the index to `jssearch.index.js` (PHP >= 5.4.0 required)

+## Current issues
+I think we need a separate .html file for every voting center.
+The index is generated correctly, but the responses to the queries are currently useless.
+Run `vendor/bin/jsindex tests/data/` to see a different example, and see the [original demo](http://cebe.github.io/js-search/#demo) for more inspiration.